RistoAle97/yet-another-gpt/README.md

 </div>

 > [!NOTE]
-> TThis repository was created for educational purposes based on [Karpathy's nanoGPT](https://github.com/karpathy/nanoGPT).
+> This repository was created for educational purposes based on [Karpathy's nanoGPT](https://github.com/karpathy/nanoGPT).

 ---